By Louise Leigh & Fred Davis

 Governor Pete Wilson became the California state chairman for the Bob Dole campaign for president.
 As the Dole campaign faltered in California, CRA endorsed Pat Buchanan for president.
 Candidate Dole selected Jack Kemp as his vice presidential running mate, but nothing seemed to give the campaign the momentum needed to win.
 The Clinton-Gore ticket was re-elected.
-However Republicans won control of Congress for the first time in many years.

 In February of 1997 at the California Republican Party Convention, CRA members were predominately elected.
 Many liberal and moderate Republicans present called it a “CRA takeover.”